jhulten/jeffreyhulten.com/_posts/2006-06-26-keeping-fixtures-dry-in-trees.markdown

 title: Keeping Fixtures DRY in Trees
 wordpress_url: http://tragicallyleet.com/2006/06/26/keeping-fixtures-dry-in-trees/
 ---
-So I am working on a Rails project that revolves around an acts_as_tree using single table inheritence (STI).
+So I am working on a Rails project that revolves around an acts\_as\_tree using single table inheritance (STI).
 I got tired REALLY quickly with figuring out what id to use for each parent_id field.
 I figured that in the spirit of Don't Repeat Yourself I would come up with a DRY way to specify the parents that did not require reapplying the id's to the fixtures when I change things.

 Since the YAML fixtures in ruby are parsed through eRb first, I thought I would give this a try.
 I made a file called thing_data.yml with my fixtures like so: